-- Another person, including a health care provider, can complete the Formal Written Request form on your behalf.
-This person must: - Be at least 18 years of age; - o Understand that the patient is requesting assisted dying; and - Not know or believe they will benefit from the patient's will. - You must personally ask the person to sign the form and be present when they sign it.
+- Another person, including a health care provider, can complete the Form 1 Formal Written Request form on your behalf.
+This person must: - Be at least 18 years of age; - Understand that you are requesting assisted dying; and - Not know or believe they will benefit from your will. - To complete the Formal Written Request form, you will first need to be informed by your Practitioner that you have a "grievous and irremediable medical condition". - You must personally ask the other person to complete and sign the form for you and you need to be present when they sign it.